Sermons

 You can listen to this sermon here.

-During 2023, we are exploring the Sermon on the Mount together.
+During 2023, we explored the Sermon on the Mount together.
 Podcasts of the full sermon series are available below.

 13 – Wisdom is doing – 25 June 2023